oliveseed/information/content/blog/tricking-bing/index.md

 ---
-title: Interesting situation with Bing AI
+title: Tricking Bing
 date: "2023-12-31"
+description: "An interesting situation with Bing AI"
 ---

 A while ago I asked Bing Chat to generate an SVG path for a clock.
 Here’s how it went: